ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/informationforusers.md

 ## What is an Application Server?

 Application servers are required when one of your applications requires a back end.
-For example, an application such as Sage connects to an SQL database
+For example, an application such as Sage connects to an SQL database so if you wished to install this application, you would need an application server.

 ## Is Active Directory Federation Services (ADFS) supported?